This is an important best practice – never, ever modify plugin files directly.

 Rule 2: refer to rule 1.

-When you modify a plugin’s core files you run the risk of breaking the plugin and possibly your WordPress installation.
+When you modify a plugin’s core files, not only will your changes be overwritten when you update the plugin, you also run the risk of breaking the plugin and possibly your WordPress installation.
 In addition, it makes it impossible for the plugin developer to provide support for you since they have no knowledge of what you’ve changed.

 Note that the WP-Members plugin is full of action and filter hooks that allow you to build proper customizations for your deployment.
 This is the same way that WordPress itself allows you to modify the behavior of WP without touching the core of WP itself.
-There are also a number of API functions that you can use.
+There are also API functions that can be used.

 In the case of WP-Members, most of this information is not only included in the documentation but is also documented “inline” in the plugin.
 Often, if you are going through a plugin’s files seeking to make a change to something, the documented filter hook will be right there in front of you.
 Learn to recognize this so you can make custom changes the right way.
 The whole point of inline documentation is so that you can see where a value is derived from and how you can change it if it’s a filter, or use it if it’s an action.